djbarker/containers/README.md

 Dual-list
 =========

-A list like container where objects are stored in two lists simultaneously.
-Also has a pool-like allocation scheme for efficiency.
+A list like container where objects are stored in multiple lists simultaneously.
+The list pointers are stored in the same objects as the data to improve memory locality.
+Note, there is no benefit to using this to store pointers since one would lose any possible benefits of data locality.